Compliance

 Based on UN resolutions (including 1267, 1988, 2140).
 This list is globally binding — all UN member states, including Germany, implement it.

-• Update: after UN sessions, usually monthly
+• Update: after UN meetings, usually monthly

 • Scope: approx. 1,200 entries